Agile revolutionized modern project management and software development. What are some of the Agile benefits?

 Empowering the team

-Agile teams are generally self-managing and self-organized (Read more on self-managing teams and their benefits).
+Agile teams are generally self-managing and self-organized.
 They have much bigger autonomy compared to traditionally managed teams, so they take ownership of their tasks and collaborate to remove roadblocks collectively.
 Self-management is proven to induce creativity and innovation among team members, so they are more likely to propose alternative solutions and care for their work (and their work outcomes).
 Self-management and agile approach inspire both personal and team growth and enable them to exchange experiences and learn everyday just as a part of their work setting.

 Agile approaches put big emphasis on delivering continuous value to the product’s end-users.
 In an Agile software development setting, features are translated into user stories (software system requirements, but put in informal, natural language that is understandable for users), which are based on the so-called acceptance criteria, so conditions that the feature (or a product) has to satisfy to be accepted by the end-user.
 While user stories might also be applied in Waterfall methodology, Agile delivers value after each iteration, which makes all features available for feedback in real-time.
 Collecting feedback earlier means that the feature can be changed and polished to the actual users expectations faster.